jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 ## More resources

 Hope you enjoyed this tutorial!
+I find it fun to build a copy of something that we use everyday like emails, since doing it yourself teaches you a lot about how it works behind the scenes.
+It also makes a great conversation starter at parties ... maybe (ex.
+"So, how do you send your emails?")

 I used [this mailer article](https://launchschool.com/blog/handling-emails-in-rails) written by Saurabh B as well as [Ruby on Rails documentation](http://guides.rubyonrails.org/action_mailer_basics.html) to write this up, so highly encouraged go check them out for more information about mailers.

 Feel free to tweet me at [@jumbosushi](https://twitter.com/jumbosushi) if you have any questions / suggestions for this post!